Eticas-AI/ai-risk-taxonomy-public/README.md

-# Eticas AI Risk Taxonomy (Public)
+# Eticas AI Risk Taxonomy

-This is the public version of the Eticas AI Risk Taxonomy — a structured, machine-readable vocabulary of AI risk categories used across Eticas' audit methodologies, assessment frameworks, and reporting outputs.
+Eticas AI Risk Taxonomy is a structured, machine-readable vocabulary of AI risks used across Eticas' audit methodologies, assessment frameworks, and reporting outputs.
+The taxonomy consolidates AI risks from diverse sources and aligns them with governance frameworks based on prior research, and  our real-world expertised in the field.

-This repository contains only the concepts and mappings that are already published on the public taxonomy site.
+This repository contains the concepts and mappings that are already published on the public taxonomy site.

 ## What's in this repository